 Babbacombe is the kind of place Agatha Christie might have sent a recuperating character to: there’s Devon sunshine, blue seas, charming Oddicombe beach (made private by the shelter of a steep, tree-lined cliff) and even an art deco funicular railway linking the beach to Babbacombe’s pretty clifftop green.
 Standing sentinel over all of this is the Cary Arms, squeezed inside the curve of the bay directly above the beach.

-Sleep: The Cary Arms dates back to the 1800s and feels custom-designed to embrace the view.
-Bedrooms (some dog-friendly) have a fresh, coastal feel.
-If there are more of you than two, rent one of the adjoining blue-and-white fisherman’s cottages that come with log fires and fancy bathrooms.
+The 19th-century Cary Arms’ bedrooms (some dog-friendly) have a fresh, coastal feel.
+If there are more of you than two, rent one of the adjoining blue-and-white fisherman’s cottages or, for a romantic weekend, book a beach hut.

 Imagine Cornwall, only quieter.
 Much of The Kingdom of Fife, just over the Forth Bridge from Edinburgh, is neat farmland and its coastline is peppered with sand and old stone villages.
 Harbours team with fishing trawlers unloading creels of langoustine and lobster, and lanes are lined with fancy farm shops and Italian ice-cream cafés (check out Jannettas in St Andrews): in summer Fife feels like a giant picnic hamper.

 The Ship Inn is a local institution with a newly designed upstairs restaurant and six contemporary bedrooms, decked out in a fresh, coastal style with a smattering of junk-shop finds.
 Contemporary comfort comes from roll-top baths, monsoon showers, flat-screen TVs and espresso machines.
 From the top-floor ‘Admiral’ room you can gaze down on dog-walkers weaving across the broad, sandy beach.